kennytilton/flutter-mx-starter/doc/hello-world.md

 Hello, world
 ```
 Looks satisfactory, right?
 Now let's see what the authors had in mind:
 > [Writing this program] is the big hurdle; to leap over it you have to create the program text somewhere, compile it successfully, load it, run it, and find out where your output went.
 With these mechanical details mastered, everything else is relatively easy.
+"The C Programming Language", Kernighan & Ritchie, 1988.

-They leave out successfully referencing an external library, and linking where necessary.
+They leave out successfully referencing an external library, and linking where necessary to produce an executable.
 For the Python programmer, or ClojureDart, the equivalent sequence would be:
 * install Xcode;
 * install Dart/Flutter;
 * install Clojure;